 - Curriculum pre-training or homework help

-1. Assessment A complete assessment of the child to address both their strengths and disabilities (including desires to be social, ability to learn from peers, behaviors, and disabilities unique to the child.)
-Assessments for children on the spectrum should include: behavioral, speech, academic, and psychological aspects.
-These reports, findings, and recommendations should be reviewed in the IEP process and provided to the teacher, aides, and any other personnel assisting in the classroom.
+1. Assessment Assessments for children on the autism spectrum should cover behavioral, speech, academic, cognitive, and social-emotional areas.
+These reports, findings, and recommendations should be reviewed during the IEP process and provided to the teacher, aides, and any other personnel assisting in the classroom.
 Related reading on assessments.

-2. Environment The classroom & playground setting should be studied and reviewed for the needs of the child and assessed as a proper LRE.
+2. Environment The classroom and playground settings should be studied and reviewed with the needs of the child in mind and assessed as a proper LRE.
 Areas to review are: